4GeeksAcademy/python-lists-loops-programming-exercises/exercises/04-mixed_list/README.md

 # `04` Mixed List

-# 📝instructions:
+## 📝instructions:

-1. Write a function to programmatically print in the console the types of the values that the list contains in each position
+1. Write a function to programmatically print in the console the types of the values that the list contains in each position.

 2. You can use the for loop.

+## 💡 Hint:

+- You can use the `type()` python function.

+- Remember that `len()` return the large of your list.

+## Expected result:

 ```py
 The console must have something like this: